BowlingX/geschichte/README.md

   item: 'defaultValue' /** it automatically skips null or default values*/ }

-// exports a hook (`useQuery`), and a utility method `createQueryString` that let's you create a query string based on the described object anywhere outside of components etc. const { useQuery, createQueryString } = factoryParameters(parameterConfig, defaultValue,  /** optional namespace, (creates a prefix separated by a dot)*/);
+// exports a hook (`useQuery`), and
+// utility methods `createQueryString` that let's you create a query string based on the described object anywhere outside of components etc.
+// `parseQueryString` let's you parse a query string into an object as defined in the `parameterConfig`. const { useQuery, createQueryString, parseQueryString } = factoryParameters(parameterConfig, defaultValue,  /** optional namespace, (creates a prefix separated by a dot)*/);

 const Component = () => {